Skip to main content

 llm-d Connection Method

-Since llm-d provides an OpenAI-compatible endpoint, both LiteLLM and Bifrost can integrate simply by pointing base_url to the llm-d service.
+llm-d provides OpenAI-compatible endpoints, so both LiteLLM and Bifrost can integrate simply by pointing their base_url to the llm-d service.
 Gateway selection and llm-d integration are independent.

 LLM Gateway Comparison: LiteLLM vs Bifrost

-Gateway selection directly impacts platform performance and operations in EKS self-hosting.
+The gateway choice directly impacts platform performance and operations for self-managed EKS.

 ItemLiteLLM (Python)Bifrost (Go)

-Langfuse Integrationnative plugin (config-only integration)via OTel or Langfuse OpenAI SDK wrapper (app level)
+Langfuse IntegrationNative plugin (configuration only)Via OTel or Langfuse OpenAI SDK wrapper (app level)

 Agents make multiple sequential LLM calls within a single task.
-Gateway overhead accumulates per call:
+Gateway overhead accumulates with each call:

 (gateway) (gateway) (gateway)